-- ECON 201, 202 - 1 statistics course: STAT 210 or equivalent (equivalents include BMD ENG 220, CHEM ENG 312, IEMS 201, PSYCH 201, POLI SCI 312, SESP 210, and STAT 202) - 1 calculus course: MATH 212 or 220 - All prerequisites must be completed with a minimum grade of C- before declaring the minor. - AP credit may be used to fulfill prerequisite requirements.
+- ECON 201, 202 - 1 statistics course: STAT 210 or equivalent (equivalents include BMD ENG 220, CHEM ENG 312, IEMS 201, PSYCH 201, POLI SCI 312, SESP 210, and STAT 202)

-- 4 business tools courses: BUS INST 301, 302, 303, and 304 - 1 writing and speaking in business course: ENGLISH 282 - Students completing majors in the humanities that involve significant writing, such as English, history, or philosophy, may petition the program director to waive this requirement.
-However, these students are strongly encouraged to consider taking ENGLISH 282 because it covers communications skills related to the business environment that may not be covered in writing-intensive courses in other disciplines. - 2 social sciences and humanities electives that have business institutions and practices as a central focus of inquiry, chosen from an approved list on the program website. - Students may petition the program director to approve other humanities or social sciences courses with a significant focus on business institutions or practices. - Students may substitute 1 of the following professional linkage or internship-related courses for at most 1 of the 2 required social sciences and humanities electives: BUS INST 394, or CFS 393-1 or 395-1.

-- Students earning a major in economics may not use economics courses to fulfill the social sciences and humanities elective requirements. - Students earning a minor in economics may not use 200-level economics courses to fulfill the social sciences and humanities elective requirements. - None of the 7 courses may be double-counted toward any major, minor, or certificate except as a related course for a major.
+- 1 calculus course: MATH 212 or 220 - All prerequisites must be completed with a minimum grade of C- before declaring the minor. - AP credit may be used to fulfill prerequisite requirements. - Minor requirements (7 units) - 4 business tools courses: BUS INST 301, 302, and 303; 304 or equivalent (equivalents include ECON 360-1, KELLG FE 310, and the former IEMS 326) - 1 writing and speaking in business course: ENGLISH 282 - Students completing majors in the humanities that involve significant writing, such as English, history, or philosophy, may petition the program director to waive this requirement.
+However, these students are strongly encouraged to consider taking ENGLISH 282 because it covers communications skills related to the business environment that may not be covered in writing-intensive courses in other disciplines. - 2 social sciences and humanities electives that have business institutions and practices as a central focus of inquiry, chosen from an approved list on the program website. - Students may petition the program director to approve other humanities or social sciences courses with a significant focus on business institutions or practices. - Students may substitute 1 of the following courses for at most 1 of the 2 required social sciences and humanities electives: BUS INST 394, CFS 393-1, 395-1, ENTREP 325, 380, 395. - Students earning a major in economics may not use economics courses to fulfill the social sciences and humanities elective requirements. - Students earning a minor in economics may not use 200-level economics courses to fulfill the social sciences and humanities elective requirements. - None of the 7 courses may be double-counted toward any major, minor, or certificate except as a related course for a major.